 Now, lectins in food can lead to other digestive problems as well.
 In fact, one of the side effects of ingesting too many lectins is known as lectin poisoning.
 You might be wondering, “What are lectins in food, and why should I stay away from them?”
 Well, for one thing, lectin poisoning can lead to severe abdominal pain, vomiting, and diarrhea.4

-It is a good idea to read our how to remove lectins article.
+It is a good idea to read our how to reduce or remove lectins article.

 Avoid These Foods High in Lectins